Prerequisites

 • id: 135

 This server will handle all of your rollup’s data availability.
+You will need the Avail node provided by Crestal at (step 1)[#step-1-get-your-avail-node-with-crestal]for this.

 • Clone the Server Repository: